penk/rasti64/README.md

 ![](images/rasti64-bom.jpg)

-The case can be 3D printed (FDM or SLA), use provided STEP file for CNC machining.
+The case can be 3D printed (FDM/SLA) or CNC machined using the provided STEP file.
+Featured above is an Aluminum 6061 CNC case with bead-blasted surface finish, and SLA-printed black resin keycaps.

 ## Firmware